“IGNORANT OF HIS DEVICES” Creation Ministries International (CMI) Errs Again on Textual Criticism

 “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’”

 Now, this is passing strange.
-CMI clearly affirms that they believe that “The Bible is God’s word to us—every single word inspired by God” and that “every word (in the original autographs) is the exact word that God wanted there for all people for all time.“
+CMI clearly affirms that they believe that “The Bible is God’s word to us—every single word inspired by God” and that

 Now, if every single word is inspired by God and “is the exact word that God wanted there,” then every single word matters, no?
 We want to reconstruct the exact original text of the New Testament, no?
-So why are these two CMI functionaries so blasé about the fact that we can’t actually be sure about four thousand of these “exact words that God wanted there”?
+So why are these two CMI functionaries so blasé about the fact that we cannot actually be sure about four thousand of these “exact words that God wanted there”?

 And in fact it is much worse than that.
 There are some 6,577 translatable differences between Hodges and Farstad’s The Greek New Testament According to the Majority Text and the Nestle-Aland text, comprising some 8% of the total text (about 11,000 words).
 As Pickering points out,